 As the child of a Latino immigrant, I went to law school to use my language skills to empower workers.
 Fair Work Center’s holistic model creates the opportunity for the type of collaborative, creative approaches I’ve seen transform the conditions and power dynamics of workplaces.

 2021 Equal Justice Works Fellow

-- Providing full representation to 12 clients and brief services, advice, and/or referrals to over 85 individuals
+Provided brief services, advice and/or referrals to over 95 individuals

 “L'union fait la force”—which means unity is strength—is Haiti’s national motto.
 As a Haitian-American woman and child of Haitian immigrants, I am driven to not simply give back, but to help create change to better the lives of Haitian farmworkers.